This dictionary covers graphic design, prepress and print terminology

-The process ink colors, cyan, magenta and yellow.
-Each absorbs or subtracts its complimentary color, red, green or blue, from the light reflecting off the paper.
-Cyan, magenta and yellow produce a three-color black which is slightly brownish because of the unwanted hue error of the inks.
+The process ink colors, cyan, magenta, and yellow.
+Each absorbs or subtracts its complementary color, red, green or blue, from the light reflecting off the paper.
+Cyan, magenta, and yellow produce a three-color black which is slightly brownish because of the unwanted hue error of the inks.

 subtractive color theory

-The principle surrounding the printing of cyan, magenta and yellow inks on paper for the purpose of absorbing portions of the red, green and blue light that is illuminating the surface, to prevent it from reflecting back to the observer’s eye.
-Different combinations cyan, magenta, and yellow are what create the appearance of the visible spectrum on the paper.
+The principle surrounding the printing of cyan, magenta, and yellow inks on paper for the purpose of absorbing portions of the red, green, and blue light that is illuminating the surface, to prevent it from reflecting back to the observer’s eye.
+Different combinations of cyan, magenta, and yellow are what create the appearance of the visible spectrum on the paper.